Researching Rare: Darcy Tannehill's AL Amyloidosis Journey

 However, for Darcy Tannehill, who had already dedicated most of her life to research and education, no potential search result was scary enough to deter her from trying to understand the health issues she was experiencing.

 Until her death in April, Tannehill served as the Associate Professor of Education at Robert Morris University in Pittsburgh, PA.
-Previously, she served as a manuscript editor and a research journal reviewer.
+Previously, she worked as a manuscript editor and a research journal reviewer.
 Her undergraduate degree in psychology and sociology and her master’s degree in education are from Duquesne University.
-Her doctorate in administrative and policy studies—higher education management is from the University of Pittsburgh.
+Her doctorate in administrative and policy studies - higher education management is from the University of Pittsburgh.

 Tannehill turned to the internet.